lvkavathar/RestAPI/REST.md

 =======

 Rest API is one of the popular webservices in the world.
 This code implements Rest API for performing word count operation in a file, sorting array of numbers, checking whether a number is prime or not.
 For implementing this API we used flask python frame work.
-For convering the results in to json format, we used jsonify python library
+For converting the results in to json format, we used jsonify python library

 Usage
 -----